eucalyptus/adminapi/README.md

 # adminapi

-Cloud Service and System Administrative API
+Eucalyptus Cloud Services and General System Administrative Utilities

+See subdirectories for additional information.